Colorado Sen. Michael Bennet not interested in being Biden's education secretary

 Bennet was vetted for education secretary post during Obama administration

-Colorado’s senior Democratic senator has said he would not be interested in serving as education secretary under a prospective Joe Biden’s administration, despite his background in public education.
+Colorado’s senior Democratic senator has said he would not be interested in serving as education secretary under a prospective Joe Biden administration, despite his background in public education.

 Sen. Michael Bennet, who served as Denver’s superintendent for nearly three and a half years before seeking congressional office, told the Denver Post “No,” in response to questions about whether or not a cabinet membership was in his political future.